-In the darkness, there are places that are bringing light, healing and hope – Salur and Kothara Leprosy Mission Hospitals in India.
-Both hospitals treat people affected by leprosy as well as the wider community.
+In the darkness, there are places that are bringing light, healing and hope – Salur Leprosy Mission Hospital in India.
+This hospital treat people affected by leprosy as well as the wider community.
 This is where vulnerable people find refuge and support.

-The staff at Salur and Kothara Hospitals long to give people like Manisha the operation they need, but they can’t do this without your support.
+The staff at Salur Hospital long to give people like Manisha the operation they need, but they can’t do this without your support.

 Now, maybe more than ever, we’re in this together.
 Without you we simply can’t do it.

-Your vital support helps keep Leprosy Mission hospitals properly resourced to help vulnerable leprosy patients in need.
+Your vital support helps keep Leprosy Mission hospital properly resourced to help vulnerable leprosy patients in need.